Botanical Name: Allium sativum var. ophioscorodon

 Family: Alliaceae (formerly Liliaceae) Allium or Onion family, includes onions, garlic, chives, shallots, and leeks.

-Native: Possibly originated in Central Asia
+Native: Central Asia

 When to Start Inside: Not recommended if you want to grow bulbs.
 If you don't get your garlic in the ground, the cloves can be planted indoors any time of year for the green tops that make tasty garlic-flavored raw greens or stir-fry ingredients.